 Two new assistant professors will join the Elon Law faculty this summer as the law school’s legal writing program continues to build its national reputation for teaching and scholarship.

-Caroleen M. Dineen and Amanda Schemkes enhance a program recently ranked in the top quartile of legal writing programs by U.S. News & World Report.
+Caroleen M. Dineen and Amanda Elyse enhance a program recently ranked in the top quartile of legal writing programs by U.S. News & World Report.
 In welcoming Dineen to the faculty, Elon Law will have on its faculty three professors with professional experience directing legal writing programs over the course of their teaching careers.

 “Elon Law’s new faculty are yet another demonstration of our commitment to educating lawyer leaders well equipped with the writing and communication skills necessary to excel in today’s profession,” said Elon Law Dean Luke Bierman.
 “We know that students learn best when they see their professors are passionate about what they teach.
-Professors Dineen and Schemkes stand out for their impressive histories of mentoring students and nurturing their interests in various practice areas of the legal profession.”
+Professors Dineen and Elyse stand out for their impressive histories of mentoring students and nurturing their interests in various practice areas of the legal profession.”

 In addition to the new legal writing professors, Elon Law’s faculty recently voted for Assistant Professor Katherine Reynolds to permanently direct Elon Law’s Humanitarian Immigration Law Clinic.
 Reynolds had been serving as interim director since late 2018.